aluxnimm/outlookcaldavsynchronizer/README.md

 - **Log** You can choose if you want to generate reports for *"Only sync runs with errors"* or *"Sync runs with errors or warnings"* or *"All sync runs"*.
 - **Show immediately** configures if the Sync reports should be shown immediately after a sync run with errors, with warnings or errors, or not at all.
+- **Delete reports older than (days)** Automatically delete reports which are older than the days configured.

 You can show reports manually with the **Reports** button in the CalDav Synchronizer Ribbon.
 There you can choose from available reports (shown as profile name with timestamp of the sync run) and see informations about items synced and if there were any warnings or errors.
 You can also delete reports or add them to a zip file via the context menu.
 If the last sync run lead to any errors, a warning symbol is shown in the Ribbon or the Report window opens if configured in the general options.